gravitational/monitoring-app/README.md

 An example of a dashboard ConfigMap can be seen in the monitoring-app's own resources.

 A dashboard ConfigMap may contain multiple keys with dashboards, key names are not relevant.
 Dashboard JSON can be obtained from Grafana by building a dashboard and then exporting it (or viewing its raw JSON representation).

-## Metrics collection

-All default metrics collected by heapster go into `k8s` database in InfluxDB.
-All other applications that collect metrics should submit them into the same `k8s` database in order for proper retention policies to be enforced.

 ## Retention policies